ChumpChief/ProjectTemplate/README.md

 ## Technology choices

 This repo is opinionated about its technology choices.
-Specifically,
+Specifically:

 * `pnpm` for package management and workspaces
 * `nx` for monorepo commanding and caching